 We like to poke fun at Ryanair on here every once in a while.
-After all, looking at how Ryanair operates gives us a welcome break away from being upset about how United, Delta and American are constantly one upping each other with customer unfriendly policies.
+After all, looking at how Ryanair operates gives us a welcome break away from being upset about how United, Delta and American are always one-upping each other with customer-unfriendly policies.

 I’ve shared the time when the CEO called the customers a bunch of whiners because they didn’t pay for seat assignments.
 Sharon found what might be the funniest customer complaint letter ever written by a passenger after their experience with Ryanair agents at the airport when they were running late for a flight.

-There was one time when we could have taken a Ryanair flight.
+There once was a time when we could have taken a Ryanair flight.
 Here’s why we considered it (for a split second) and why we still didn’t fly with them.

 We don’t often take short flights around Europe

-For this trip however, we were going to be visiting London (to see Harry Potter and the Cursed Child) and Salzburg (because Sound of Music).
-These were originally going to be two separate trips but to save vacation time and airline miles, we decided to join the two trips together.
+There was one trip when we were going to be visiting London (to see Harry Potter and the Cursed Child) and Salzburg (because Sound of Music).
+These were originally going to be two separate trips, but to save vacation time and airline miles, we decided to join the two trips together.
 I had the airfare to London and home from Salzburg booked but we still needed to get between the two cities.

 So I looked for options.
 British Airways did offer us a flight from London to Berlin and then onto Salzburg.
 It doubled the travel time but it worked.
-Problem was since Avios prices for the flight (2 flights = double the miles), the cost just went up.
+The problem was since Avios prices for the flight (2 flights = double the miles), the cost just went up.
 I looked at trains but it was like 12 hours of travel time, nope.
 So I searched some more.
 Ryanair flies from London to Salzburg.
-Non stop.
+Non-stop.
 I know we said we’d never fly them but let’s see…

 When traveling in Europe, we’d have luggage (lots of it)